 Good!
 We like curiosity.

-The closing date is advertised as 20 September however we will review applications once they are received and may appoint before the period closes.
+The closing date is advertised as Monday 6 December.
+However, we will review applications once they are received.
 Successful applicants will be able to commence the role ASAP.